-Each DSU is a right to a cash payment, equivalent in value to one Magellan common share based on the weighted average of the share prices on the TSX for the 5 trading days preceding the award payment date of May 1 of any year adjusted for any dividends paid over the period.
+Each DSU is a right to a cash payment, equivalent in value to one Common Share based on the weighted average of the share prices on the TSX for the 5 trading days preceding the award payment date of May 1 of any year adjusted for any dividends paid on the Common Shares since the grant date of the DSU.
 If the award payment date occurs during a blackout period when employees are restricted from trading in securities of the Corporation, then the award payment date is extended to the date which is seven trading days following the end of the blackout period.
 The number of DSUs is determined by dividing the award remuneration provided in the DSU Plan by the weighted average of the share price on the TSX for the 5 trading days preceding the award date.
 The award remuneration provided in the DSU Plan is an amount that is equal to 40% for the Chief Executive Officer of the Corporation, 30% for any Vice President of the Corporation, and 20% for other eligible employees of the annual incentive award amount awarded for the financial year preceding the award date.
-One third of the cash payment of the DSU awarded is made May 1 of the same calendar year of the grant of the DSU, another one third of cash payment is made May 1 of the first calendar year following the date of grant of the DSU.
+One third of the cash payment of the DSU awarded is made May 1 of the same calendar year of the grant of the DSU, another one third of cash payment is made May 1 of the second calendar year following the date of grant of the DSU.